musically-ut/musically-ut.github.io/_drafts/first-commit-in-python.md

 ## Technical issues

+The first problem was that `datetime` module is implemented both as a Python module (the pure implementation) as well as a C module (the fast implementation).

  - datetime exists both as a Python as well as a C module.
  - Haypo on core-mentorship was very helpful and I got to know of PEP XYZ.
  - It turned out that the Python version was not being tested, fixed that as a separate PR.